Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Introduction

-Several studies have considered the application of computational methods to deal with offensive language, particularly for English \cite{davidson2017automated,basile2019semeval,fortuna2018survey}.
-However, these efforts tend to constrain their scope to one medium, to a single or to just a few subtasks, or to only limited aspects of the problem.
-Prior work has studied offensive language on Twitter \cite{xu2012learning,burnap2015cyber,davidson2017automated,wiegand2018overview}, in Wikipedia comments,\footnote{\href{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-} \url{challenge}{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge}} and in Facebook posts \cite{kumar2018benchmarking}.
-The task is usually modeled as a supervised classification problem.
-The models are trained on posts annotated according to the presence of some type of abusive or offensive content.
-Examples of such types content include hate speech \cite{davidson2017automated,malmasi2017,malmasi2018}, abusive language \cite{founta2018large}, toxicity \cite{georgakopoulos2018convolutional}, cyber-bullying \cite{dinakar2011modeling}, and aggression \cite{kumar2018benchmarking}.

-While there have been several surveys on offensive language, hate speech, and cyber-bullying, none of them have focused on what platforms need vs. what technology has to offer.
-For example, \cite{schmidt2017survey} and \cite{fortuna2018survey} both surveyed automated hate speech detection, but focused primarily on the features which have been shown to be most effective in classification systems. \cite{salawu2020survey} provided an extensive survey of NLP for detecting cyber-bullying, and \cite{vidgen2020directions} did important work to catalog abusive language training data, which serves as a pre-step for system solutions.
-Here, we aim to bridge the gap between this work and platform solution requirements.
+\arnav{There have been several surveys of computational methods to detect and to address online harm.} \citet{schmidt2017survey} and \citet{fortuna2018survey} surveyed automated hate speech detection methods, but focused primarily on the features shown to be most effective in classification systems. \arnav{\citet{hardalov-etal-2022-survey} and \citet{guo-etal-2022-survey} surveyed automated methods to address mis- and disinformation,} \citet{salawu2020survey} provided an extensive survey on detecting cyberbullying, and \citet{vidgen2020directions} worked on cataloging abusive language training data.